dan-fritchman/Thesis/content.md

 SVG schematics use the SVG and web standards for their coordinate system.
 The origin is at the top-left corner of the schematic, with the x-axis increasing to the right and the y-axis increasing downward.

+FIXME: coordinate system figure

 All schematic coordinates are stored in SVG pixel values.
 Schematics elements are placed on a coarse grid of 10x10 pixels.
 All locations of each element within a schematic must be placed on this grid.
-Any element placed off-grid shall be interpreted as a `SchematicError`.
+Any element placed off-grid violates the schema.

 #### Orientation

 All schematic elements operate on a "Manhattan style" orthogonal grid.
-Orient-able elements such as `Instance`s and `Port`s are similarly allowed rotation solely in 90 degree increments.
+Orient-able elements such as `Instance`s and `Port`s are allowed rotation solely in 90 degree increments.
 Such elements may thus be oriented in a total of _eight_ distinct orientations: four 90 degree rotations, with an optional vertical reflection.
 Reflection and rotation of these elements are both applied about their origin locations.
 Note rotation and reflection are not commutative.
 If both a reflection and a nonzero rotation are applied to an element, the reflection is applied first.

 These orientations are translated to and from SVG `transform` attributes.
 SVG schematics use the `matrix` transform to capture the combination of orientation and location.
 SVG `matrix` transforms are [specified in six values](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/transform#matrix) defining a 3x3 matrix.
 Transforming by `matrix(a,b,c,d,e,f)` is equivalent to multiplying a vector `(x, y, 1)` by the matrix: